Chasteberry is an herbal supplement that is used to support mood balance and hormone health in female and male horses.

 The Chastetree berry (Vitex agnus-castus) plant is a shrub that grows in the Mediterranean and parts of Asia.
 The fruits and leaves contain active ingredients that influence hormonal balance in horses.

-Mad Barn’s bulk Chasteberry Powder is made of pure dried chastetree berry fruit without any additional ingredients.
+Mad Barn’s Chasteberry Powder is made of pure dried chastetree berry fruit without any additional ingredients.
 It should be fed at a rate of 5-20 grams per day, increasing the serving size slowly to limit avoidance.

 Chasteberry